cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

 ```cpp
 std::sort(people.begin(), people.end(), less);
 ```
-The reason for this is that [functions can be implicitly converted to function pointers](https://en.cppreference.com/w/cpp/language/implicit_conversion#Function-to-pointer_conversion), they are special in this way.
+The reason for this, if you are interested, is that [functions can be implicitly converted to function pointers](https://en.cppreference.com/w/cpp/language/implicit_conversion#Function-to-pointer_conversion), they are special in this way.
 <!-- You can always read more on this at cppreference.com following the link in the description to this video -->

 ## Before lambdas we had function objects (or functors)
-But what if we need to have a certain state stored in our "callable"?
-For example, we wouldn't want to sort our `Person` objects by their absolute age, but by the difference of their age with respect to some number, say `4242`.
+But what if we need to have a certain *state* stored in our "callable"?
+For example, what if we wouldn't want to sort our `Person` objects by their absolute age, but by the difference of their age with respect to some number, say `4242`?

-Behold [**function objects**](https://en.cppreference.com/w/cpp/utility/functional), or **functors**.
+Behold [**function objects**](https://en.cppreference.com/w/cpp/utility/functional), or sometimes also **functors**, although we should prefer the former name to avoid confusion.
 These are objects for which the function call operator is defined, or, in other words, that define an `operator()`.
-So they are also "callable".
+As they define this operator, they can be "called" and so they are also "callable".

-Which means that if we want to sort our array by the age difference to some number, we can create a class `ComparisonToQueryAge` that has a member `query_age_` and an `operator(const Person&, const Person&)` that compares the age differences of the two provided `Person` objects instead of directly their ages:
+Which means that if we want to sort our array by an age difference to some number, we can create a class `ComparisonToQueryAge` that has a member `query_age_` and an `operator(const Person&, const Person&)` that compares the age differences of the two provided `Person` objects instead of comparing their ages between each other:
 ```cpp
 #include <algorithm>
 #include <iostream>